-Criteria H e source data supporting as to be made about asset ver, in some cases they are may create material errors nded in the calculation of Water Distribution (1 observation) a more granular allocation 7 may create material erronded in the calculation o (1 observation) k

-Criteria

-Our management response

-Table 4P - Nonfinancial data for Water Resources, Water Treatment, Water Distribution (1 observation) Our regulatory financial team has reviewed the allocation of assets to price controls and has not identified any material concerns.
+Criteria Halcrow observation Table 4P - Non- financial data for Water Resources, Water Treatment, Water Distribution (1 observation) General concerns were raised over the quality of some of the source data supporting information reported in this table, which requires assumptions to be made about asset capacities and allocations to price controls.
+Halcrow has found our assumptions to be appropriate, however, in some cases they are based on limited source data, so the degree of extrapolation may create material errors in the reported figures.
+These issues are particularly compounded in the calculation of average pumping head.
+The reporting guidance has changed for 2017/2018 requiring a more granular allocation of assets and their performance between price controls.
+Criteria Our management response Table 4P - Non- financial data for Water Resources, Water Treatment, Water Distribution (1 observation) Our regulatory financial team has reviewed the allocation of assets to price controls and has not identified any material concerns.
 With the allocation of power costs according to the most recent Ofwat guidance, accounting for pumping head etc, has only a £250k impact, i.e. less than 0.1% of opex.
 As a result any material error in the APH figure would therefore generate a similarly small error in any relationship between activity and cost.
 The procedure and analysis has been subject to senior manager review and sign-off.
 It has been signed-off as fit for purpose as it has been considered acceptable in previous years, and given the subsequent review by our regulatory finance teams we consider it to remain within the confidence limits quoted.
 The methodology for these lines remains consistent with previous years.
 A similar level of concern has not previously been made, however we acknowledge the limitations in the approach and reflect this by the correct use of confidence grading, i.e. B3 and B4.
 We acknowledge there is an opportunity to improve the confidence in the reported numbers.
 We will complete a thorough review of this area, consider whether it is sufficiently material to include within our annual Risks, Strengths and Weaknesses Statement.
 The review will consider where the accountability for these reported figures should reside so that the correct level of technical input can be applied to make improvements in confidence.